nitheeshkrishbabu/netflix_n_chill_with_sql/README.md

 ## Objectives

-- Analyze the distribution of content types (movies vs TV shows).
+- Analyze the distribution of content types (Movies vs TV shows).
-- Identify the most common ratings for movies and TV shows.
+- Identify the most common ratings for Movies and TV shows.
 - List and analyze content based on release years, countries, and durations.
 - Explore and categorize content based on specific criteria and keywords.